Akascape/Ascify-Art/README.md

 |![Demo](https://user-images.githubusercontent.com/89206401/147851171-4d635140-e7b3-45e8-b634-f411ee416e3e.png) |![Demo_Ascified](https://user-images.githubusercontent.com/89206401/147851176-576b231b-eccc-42ec-8a11-cebc68db9a7a.png)
 |
 # More Info
-<br> This application is a modified version of [raphsonite](https://raphsonite.github.io/)'s ascii.py with some improvements and GUI, I hope it helps you generate some good ASCII art.
+<br> This application is a modified version of [raphsonite](https://raphsonite.github.io/)'s ascii.py with some improvements and GUI, I hope it helps you to generate some good ASCII art.
 Thanks!